Anna-Liutenko/telegram-copilot-bridge-edit2/.qoder/quests/bot-language-selection-logic.md

 ## Error Handling

 1. **Language Selection Errors**:
-   - If user selects fewer than 2 or more than 3 languages, prompt again
+   - If user selects fewer than 2 or more than 3 languages, prompt again with clear instructions
    - If LLM fails to process language request, provide clear error message

 2. **Translation Errors**: